Rattanbai Jinnah: Last days and death

 After Ruttie and Jinnah separated, their daughter was able to meet Ruttie's mother.
 Lady Petit became very close to her granddaughter, and due their closeness Dina chose to take her maternal grandmother's first name.

-Ruttie Jinnah developed intestinal ailments with cancer speculated to be the cause.
+Ruttie Jinnah developed intestinal ailments and cancer was speculated to be the cause.
 She also suffered from depression, which was not well understood at the time.
-In early 1928, she moved into a suite at Bombay's Taj Mahal Hotel, leaving Jinnah home with eight-year-old Dina.
+In early 1928, she moved into a suite at Bombay's Taj Mahal Palace Hotel, leaving Jinnah home with eight-year-old Dina.
 That spring, while visiting Paris with her mother, Ruttie fell into an unexplained coma and almost died.
-Two months later, on 19 February 1929, Ruttie fell unconscious in her room at the Taj Hotel in Mumbai.
-She died the next day, her 29th birthday.
+Two months later, on 19 February 1929, Ruttie fell unconscious in her room at the Taj Mahal Palace Hotel in Mumbai.
+She died the next day, 20 February, on her 29th birthday.
 There is no official medical record stating the cause of her death, so there are many speculations that range from cancer to colitis.
 Jinnah was in Delhi at the time, so he didn't find out about his wife's death until his father-in-law called him from Bombay to inform him that Ruttie had died.

-Years after the death of his wife, Jinnah confided to a friend, "she was a child, I shouldn’t have married her.
-It was my mistake".
+Years after the death of his wife, Jinnah confided to a friend, "she was a child, I shouldn't have married her.
+It was my mistake", referring to what Jinnah considered as "childish behavior" of Ruttie.
 Further, in an irony of sorts, his own stance on inter-faith and inter-community marriages was challenged when his daughter Dina decided to marry the Parsi industrialist Neville Wadia.
 In almost exactly the same way Sir Dinshaw Petit and Ruttie clashed, Jinnah too clashed with Dina over her desire to marry outside the Muslim community.
-Mahommed Ali Karim Chagla, who was Jinnah's assistant at the time, writes in his autobiography Roses in December: "Jinnah asked Dina ‘there are millions of Muslim boys in India, is he the only one you were waiting for?’ and Dina replied ‘there were millions of Muslim girls in India, why did you marry my mother then?’"
-His response to her was, "She became a Muslim."
+Muhammad Ali Karim Chagla, who was Jinnah's assistant at the time, writes in his autobiography Roses in December: "Jinnah asked Dina 'there are millions of Muslim boys in India, is he the only one you were waiting for?' and Dina replied 'there were millions of Muslim girls in India, why did you marry my mother then?'"
+His response to her was "She became a Muslim."

-Muhammed Ali Jinnah is seen as a very private person who hardly showed his emotions, but he is known to have wept twice in public, and both occasions were connected to Ruttie.
-One of the occasions was Ruttie's funeral in 1929, and the other was in August 1947, when he visited her grave one last time before leaving for Pakistan.
-Jinnah left India in August 1947, never to return again.

-After Ruttie's death and Dina's marriage, it appeared that Jinnah missed them a great deal.
-G. Allana wrote a biography of Jinnah entitled "Quaid-i-Azam Jinnah: The Story of a Nation," and he relates an anecdote made known to him by Jinnah's chauffeur.
+Muhammad Ali Jinnah was a very private person who hardly showed his emotions.
+He is known to have wept twice in public; both occasions were connected to Ruttie.
+One of the occasions was her funeral in 1929; the other was in August 1947 when he visited her grave one last time before leaving for Pakistan.
+Jinnah left India in August 1947, never to return.
+After his wife's death and his daughter's marriage, it appeared that Jinnah missed them a great deal.
+G. Allana wrote a biography of Jinnah entitled Quaid-i-Azam Jinnah: The Story of a Nation, and he relates an anecdote made known to him by Jinnah's chauffeur.
 He quoted the chauffeur thus: